John Kasher, MD, FACP, FACG

-Dr. Kasher completed his undergraduate training at UCLA where he graduated with Cum Laude honors.
-He then moved to Boston and received his MD degree from Boston University School of Medicine.
-Dr. Kasher, then continued his training at UCLA – Olive View program where he completed internship and residency training and became board certified in Internal Medicine.
-He subsequently attended University of Arizona for fellowship and received further subspecialty education in areas of gastroenterology, hepatology and endoscopy including training in advanced endoscopic procedures such as EUS and ERCP.
+Dr. John Kasher completed his undergraduate training at UCLA where he graduated with Cum Laude honors.
+He moved to Boston and received his MD degree from Boston University School of Medicine.
+Dr. Kasher then continued his training at the UCLA-Olive View Internal Medicine Residency program where he completed internship and residency training and became Board Certified in Internal Medicine.
+He subsequently attended the University of Arizona for fellowship and received further subspecialty education in areas of gastroenterology, hepatology, and endoscopy – including training in advanced endoscopic procedures such as EUS and ERCP.

-He became board certified in gastroenterology following his completion of fellowship training in 2009.
-Dr. Kahser has received several awards and recognitions for his scholastic achievements including being recognized as a Fellow of American College of Gastroenterology as well as a Fellow of American College of Physicians.
+He became Board Certified in Gastroenterology following his completion of fellowship training in 2009.
+Dr. Kasher has received several awards and recognition for his scholastic achievements including being recognized as a Fellow of American College of Gastroenterology as well as a Fellow of American College of Physicians.
 He has had several publications and has given presentations at regional and national physician meetings.
-His contribution was recognized with a “best clinical presentation” award for his talk at the American College of Physicians national conference.
-His humanistic attributes were recognized with a nomination for the “Most humanistic Intern” award during his internship training.
+His contribution was recognized with a “Best Clinical Presentation” award for his talk at the American College of Physicians national conference.
+His humanistic attributes were recognized with a nomination for the “Most Humanistic Intern” award during his internship training.

 To treat each individual with utmost respect and dignity.
 To provide patient-centered care with compassion and with emphasis on patient education and informed decision making.
 To practice the art and science of medicine with providing most effective treatments with emphasis on health maintenance and prevention.

 Evaluation and treatment of gastrointestinal, liver, pancreas and bile duct disorders.

 Colonoscopy including screening colonoscopies and removal of polyps.

 Feeding tube placements, management and exchanges including PEG tubes and Gastrojejunostomy tubes.